eclipse-ibeji/freyja/mocks/mock_digital_twin/README.md

 The Mock Digital Twin mocks the behavior of an in-vehicle digital twin service (such as Ibeji) and providers as a separate application.
 This enables functionality similar to the in-memory mock, but with finer control over the behavior of the mocked data.

+The Mock Digital Twin is integrated with the [Sample gRPC Data Adapter](../../adapters/data/sample_grpc_data_adapter/README.md), which must be enabled when using this application with Freyja.

 ## Configuration

 This mock supports the following configuration: